nam-ann/cman/README.md

 ## Usage
 ### 1. Build

-nah bro it's only one cpp file, don't tell me you don't even know how to compile.
+Nah bro it's only one cpp file, don't tell me you don't even know how to compile.

 **Example for Windows:**
 ```bash